geri-emp/CAB/README.md

 ```
 - Download GloVe vectors from [**here (glove.840B.300d.txt)**](https://drive.google.com/file/d/15ZEUyHCZ0f0mg0ecAFIbGInlkIUkOudY/view?usp=sharing) and put it into `/data/`.

-- Download the processed ConceptNet data from [**Google Drive**](https://drive.google.com/file/d/1pURkucLpa0SAWfiwba_J28kM5NQuo0qD/view?usp=sharing) and place processed data `ConceptNet_ranked_dict.json` into `/data/knowledge_data/`.
+- Download the completely processed dataset data from [**Google Drive**](https://drive.google.com/file/d/125ODBDGy2VMNvCiKBPJdmd8hwY9poJj0/view?usp=sharing) and place it into `/data/` for experiments.

-- If you want to see the annotated dataset with dialogue act label and both interlector's emotion lables, then you need to:
+- If you want to see the annotated dataset with dialogue act label and both interlector's emotion lables, then you could:

     - Download the processed EmpatheticDialogues dataset with dialogue act label and both interlector's emotion lables from [**Google Drive**](https://drive.google.com/drive/folders/1Pvgh5PZE_svSna3A_yhHf_Wngb4T5tcl?usp=sharing) and place processed dataset `train.json, valid.json and test.json` into `/data/ed_data/`.

-- If you want to reconstruct knowledge paths, then you need to:
+- If you want to reconstruct knowledge paths, then you could:

     - Download the processed ConceptNet data from [**Google Drive**](https://drive.google.com/file/d/1pURkucLpa0SAWfiwba_J28kM5NQuo0qD/view?usp=sharing) and place processed data `ConceptNet_ranked_dict.json` into `/data/knowledge_data/`,  meanwhile, download dataset_preproc.p from [**Google Drive**](https://drive.google.com/file/d/1si4hznX37dValdmKCgf38v4mMF07n3Z0/view?usp=sharing) and place it into `/data/`.

-- For reproducibility purposes, we place the model checkpoints at [**Google Drive**](https://drive.google.com/drive/folders/1w5rOOUbhcGrS6v_YDw4d18lQZUT9phJV?usp=sharing).
-You could download and move it under `/result/[MODELNAME]/result/`, e.g., `/result/KEMP/result/KEMP_best.tar`.
+- For reproducibility purposes, we place the model checkpoints at [**Google Drive**](https://drive.google.com/drive/folders/1g0MCmSClzM3VQoFy7LMhoEyBjOjiHTaJ?usp=sharing).
+You could download and move it under `/save/final/`.

-- To skip training, please check folder `/result/[MODELNAME]/predicition/`.
+- To skip training, please check folder `/result/CAB/output.txt/`.